avidofood/vue-responsive-video-background-player/README.md

 The playbackRate property sets the current playback speed of the video.
 [Example](https://www.w3schools.com/jsref/prop_video_playbackrate.asp) but negative values didn't work for me?

+- `transition` (default: `fade`)

+You can add your own transition styles here.
+If you set it to empty string, it won't show any transitions.

 ## Events

 - `ready`: Video is loaded